State of Illinois v. Alice Wynekoop: November 21 – A body on the table

-The Crime Scene
+Crime scene

 The night of Rheta's death was described as "typical of a mystery novel.
 Outside the weather was foggy and a dank mist overhung the city."
 The police arrived at the Wynekoop home at 10:00 p.m. and found Rheta lying partially clothed on her left side on the examination table with a bullet wound in her back.
 Evidence gathered by police that evening included: powder burns around the bullet wound, no evidence of a struggle, care given to covering her body with a blanket, a .32 caliber revolver near her head wrapped in gauze and wiped clean of finger prints, an open desk drawer and missing $6.00, and a written notice of a 4:30 p.m. telegram delivery attempt.
 In addition, detectives found a bottle of chloroform and a "passionately termed love note" dated Sunday night (November 19) written by Wynekoop to Earle, who could not be found.
 The note read, "Precious: I'm choked.
 You are gone—you have called me up—and after ten minutes or so I called and called.
 No answer.
 Maybe you are sleeping.
 You need to be, but I want to hear your voice again tonight.
 I would give anything I have to spend an hour in real talk with you tonight—and I can not—good night."
 Detectives also found the hat and coat Wynekoop had worn on a reported shopping trip that afternoon.

-The Unfolding Story
+Unfolding story

 Detectives determined that Rheta was still alive around 3:00 p.m. that day, because, returning from an errand at that time, she declined an invitation to take a walk with a neighbor, Vera Duncan.
 Rheta explained to Duncan that she needed to get home before Wynekoop departed on an errand.
 Wynekoop stated that she left the house when Rheta arrived and that she returned about 5:30 p.m.
 Wynekoop then sent a boarder, Enid Hennessey, a school teacher, on an errand to buy some chloral hydrate.
 When Hennessey returned, the two had supper together.
 Rheta was not at supper, Wynekoop said, and when she was still missing a few hours later, Wynekoop became concerned and began searching the house, finally finding her daughter-in-law's body on the table in her surgery.
 Wynekoop immediately phoned two of her children, Catherine and Walker, and then summoned the undertaker, who realized two hours later that Wynekoop had failed to notify the police and did so himself.
 Wynekoop later apologized for failing to notify police first.
 Police took Wynekoop to the Fillmore Police Station along with Catherine, Walker, and Hennessey as well as Wynekoop's sister (Mrs. Harvey Woods), a niece, and a sister-in-law who had also come to the home.
 All in custody, including Wynekoop, were released around midnight.
 Police were stationed outside the Wynekoop home.